How to Fix Under Extrude on 3D Printer?

-Under-extrusion happens when too little filament, which is thermoplastic material, is extruded during a print.
+Under-extrusion happens when too little filament, which is a thermoplastic material, is extruded during a print.
 This results in producing sub-quality objects with gaps, dots and holes, and even missing layers.
 A printed part may look incomplete, rough, and be less durable physically than expected.

 It is unarguable that under-extrusion is incompatible with hi-end manufacturing.